timothymiller/full-stack-2019/README.md

 yarn dev
 ```

-to handle loading enviornment variables into your runtime config.
+Now handles loading enviornment variables into your runtime config behind the scenes.

-4. Checkout /api/add-email & /components/EmailList for examples on interacting with MongoDB in a serverless MERN stack.
+- Checkout /api/add-email & /components/EmailList for examples on interacting with MongoDB in a serverless MERN stack.

 ### TODO How to setup GraphQL